BartlettJE/statsresdesign/docs/09-BayesHypo.md

 For further learning, we recommend the following resources relevant to this chapter:

-1. <a href="https://doi.org/10.3758/s13423-020-01798-5" target="_blank">Van Doorn et al. (2021)</a> - Although it focuses on the JASP software, this article provides an accessible introduction to Bayes factors and how you can report your findings.
+1. @van_doorn_jasp_2021 - Although it focuses on the JASP software, this article provides an accessible introduction to Bayes factors and how you can report your findings.

-2. <a href="https://doi.org/10.3758/s13423-016-1221-4" target="_blank">Kruschke and Liddell (2018)</a> - This article discusses the proposed shift away from dichotomous hypothesis testing towards estimation and how it relates to Bayesian statistics through summarising the posterior and the ROPE procedure.
+2. @kruschke_bayesian_2018 - This article discusses the proposed shift away from dichotomous hypothesis testing towards estimation and how it relates to Bayesian statistics through summarising the posterior and the ROPE procedure.

-3. <a href="https://psyarxiv.com/86p4k/" target="_blank">Wong et al. (2021)</a> - Although Bayes factors have the potential to help you make more nuanced inferences, they are still prone to misinterpretations.
+3. @wong_potential_2021 - Although Bayes factors have the potential to help you make more nuanced inferences, they are still prone to misinterpretations.
 This preprint outlines common errors and misconceptions when researcher report Bayes factors.

 ## Independent activity solutions